aayushmishra52/prompt_generator/README.md

 ## License

-This project is created for educational purposes only.
+This project is created for educational purposes only and own by aayush mishra all rights are reserved.